 How decisions are made

-In the Academy of Finland, funding decisions are made by the decision-making bodies:
+The Research Council of Finland's funding decisions are made by various decision-making bodies:

 - Strategic Research Council (SRC)

-The decision-making bodies attend to their tasks within their respective domains, as is laid down in the Act on the Academy of Finland.
+The bodies attend to their tasks within their respective domains, as is laid down in the Act on the Academy of Finland.
+The new English name, the Research Council of Finland, was adopted in June 2023.

-The Academy’s funding decisions are made after a presentation in the decision meetings.
-The presentation process is a decision-making method used in public administration, where the presenting official collects the material used in decision-making, assesses the facts and forms their own opinion as the basis for their presentation, prepares the decision documents and presents the decision proposals to the competent decision-makers.
+The funding decisions are made based on a proposal.
+The proposal process is a decision-making method used in public administration where the presenting official collects the material used in decision-making, assesses the facts and forms their own opinion as the basis for their proposal, prepares the decision documents and presents the decision proposals to the competent decision-makers.
 The presenting official also sees to that the decision is implemented.
 The presenting official is usually a science adviser or programme manager.

-Decision preparation is based on the review reports and panel rankings.
-Additionally the preparation considers the document that presents the Academy of Finland’s criteria for research funding decisions and other policies that guide the Academy’s activities.
+The funding decisions are prepared based on the review reports and the panel rankings.
+Additionally, the decisions are prepared considering the Research Council of Finland’s criteria for funding decisions and other guiding policies.

-Thematic programmes, such as Academy programmes and strategic research programmes, usually have two-stage calls.
-In the first stage, the applicants submit a letter of intent including a short plan of intent.
-The decision-making body decides on which applicants are included in the second call stage based on the letter of intent and the potential review.
-Others will receive a negative funding decision.
-The applicants selected to the second stage are requested full applications which are then reviewed.
-The decision-making body makes the funding decisions, that may be either positive or negative, based on the full applications.
+Thematic programmes, such as Academy Programmes and strategic research programmes, usually have two-stage calls.
+In the first stage, applicants submit a letter of intent including a short plan of intent.
+As a rule, the decision-making body concerned decides which applicants are invited to the second stage based on the peer review of the application and the Research Council’s science policy objectives.
+The other applications are rejected.

-In accordance with our strategy, our research funding stresses the importance of the quality and impact of research and the renewal of science.
-The Strategic Research Council funds solution-oriented and phenomenon-driven research.
-The projects to be funded must have societal relevance and impact and be of a high scientific standard.
+The Strategic Research Council (SRC) is an independent body established within the Research Council of Finland that funds solution-oriented and phenomenon-driven research.
+The projects to be funded by the SRC must have societal relevance and impact and be of a high scientific standard.
 Interaction with society is of key importance throughout the projects’ funding periods.

-The preparation of funding decisions follows a document approved annually by the Board, presenting the Academy’s criteria for research funding decisions.
-The Strategic Research Council has decided to apply the same decision criteria as those applied by the Academy, except to the extent that they differ from the funding principles of the Strategic Research Council.
+The preparation of funding decisions follows the criteria for research funding decisions approved annually by the Research Council of Finland Board.
+The SRC has decided to apply the same decision criteria as those applied by the Research Council of Finland, except to the extent that they differ from SRC funding principles.

-Additionally, the decision-making bodies have their own criteria and policies on funding decision-making (e.g. different emphases between funding instruments considered in preparing funding decisions).
-These criteria and policies will be published on the Academy’s website before each call opens.
+Our decision-making bodies also have their own criteria and policies for funding decisions (e.g. different emphases between funding instruments).
+These criteria and policies are published on our website before each call opens.

-The Academy decision-making bodies made the funding decisions based on international peer-review reports, application ranking (excluding SRC decision-making), the Academy’s science policy objectives and the decision-making bodies’ own policies.
-The decision-making bodies have the right to make positive or negative funding decisions regardless of the panels’ application ranking.
-The justifications for the funding decision are included in the decision notification.
+The decision-making bodies make the funding decisions based on international peer-review reports, application rankings (excl.
+SRC decision-making), the Research Council’s science policy objectives and the decision-making bodies’ own policies.
+The bodies have the power to decide whether or not to fund applications, regardless of the ranking of applications made by the panels.
+The justifications for the funding decision are included in the decision notice.

 Our science policy objectives